-We used Lagoon, a real-time 3D naval combat simulation game developed at the Evolutionary Computing Systems Lab (ECSL) at UNR as a platform for AI research [3].
+We used Lagoon, a real-time 3D naval combat simulation game developed at the Evolutionary Computing Systems Lab (ECSL) at UNR as a platform for AI research [4].
 We tested our approach on one of the interaction panels from the complex Lagoon UI, the "MoveTo" panel that controls combat ships in the game.
 The widgets in the MoveTo panel, five text labels, a button, a drop-down menu, a slider, and two textboxes, were written in XUL and loaded into the IGA.
 The MoveTo panel was chosen because it has a variety of widgets, yet it is simple enough for our initial experiments.
-We conducted two experiments; the first to investigate which individuals to display for user evaluation and the second to investigate how often we need to ask for user input.
-All results reported below are averages from 30 independent runs of the IGA.
+We conducted two experiments; the first to investigate which individuals to display and the second to investigate how often we need to pick.
+All results reported below are averages from 30 independent runs.

 Instead of using real people we used a simulated human with a preference for the color blue.
-The simulated human gives us the leverage to have a tireless user do our preliminary tests and experiments.
 Given a set of UIs displayed for user evaluation, we used a greedy approach to simulate user picking, and the UI with the most blue widgets was chosen as the best, and the UI with the least blue widgets was chosen as the worst layout.

-We chose to test three methods for selecting our n = 10individuals that make up the subset displayed for user evaluation.
+We chose to test three methods for selecting our n = 10individuals in the population for user evaluation.
 The first method displayed the best n individuals in the population.
 The second method displayed both the best n/2 and the worst n/2 individuals in the population.
 The last method randomly selected n individuals in the population to be displayed for user evaluation.